William H. Swanson: Raytheon

 Swanson joined Raytheon in 1972 as their highest paid starting engineer, and held a wide range of leadership positions, including manufacturing manager of the company’s Equipment Division, general manager of the Missile Systems Division's Andover Plant, senior vice president and general manager of the Missile Systems Division, general manager of Raytheon Electronic Systems, and president, chairman and chief executive officer of Raytheon Systems Company.

 Before becoming chairman of Raytheon in January 2004, Swanson was CEO and president of the company.
 Prior to that he was president of the company, responsible for Raytheon’s government and defense operations, including the four Strategic Business Areas of Missile Defense; Precision Engagement; Intelligence, Surveillance and Reconnaissance (ISR); and Homeland Security.
 Before that, he was a Raytheon executive vice president and president of Electronic Systems.

 As a protégé of chairman and CEO Dennis Picard and a long-time Raytheon insider, he was the expected candidate to succeed the retiring chairman in the late 1990s.
 However, Daniel Burnham, an outsider, was elected to succeed Dennis Picard as chairman and CEO.
 After Burnham completed a five-year contract with Raytheon, Swanson was elevated to his position.

 Swanson stepped down from the CEO position in March 2014 and retired from Raytheon entirely in September 2014.
 He was succeeded by Dr. Thomas A. Kennedy, who had previously served as Raytheon's chief operating officer.

+Criticism

+During William H. Swanson’s tenure as chairman and chief executive officer of Raytheon (2004–2014), the company faced sustained criticism from international human rights organizations regarding the use of its weapons systems in armed conflicts involving civilian casualties.
+Groups including Amnesty International and Human Rights Watch documented the use of Raytheon-manufactured precision-guided munitions and missile systems in conflicts in Iraq, Afghanistan, Gaza, Yemen, and Lebanon, raising concerns about potential violations of international humanitarian law.

+In January 2025, a civil-society initiative known as the Merchants of Death War Crimes Tribunal—a symbolic “people’s tribunal” without formal legal authority—released a report alleging that major U.S. weapons manufacturers, including Raytheon during the period of Swanson’s leadership, had aided and abetted war crimes through the continued sale of weapons later used in unlawful military actions.
+The tribunal’s findings are not legally binding and have not resulted in criminal charges against Swanson, but have been cited by advocacy groups calling for stricter arms-export controls and corporate accountability.

+Investigative reporting by The Intercept and other media outlets has examined Raytheon’s weapons exports, lobbying practices, and alleged compliance failures during and after Swanson’s tenure as chief executive.